alkatrivedi/Brand-Webpage/README.md

-This repository contains a logo of a brand named PetKit using HTML,CSS and BOOTSTRAP.
+This repository contains a webpage of a brand named PetKit.
+Which I have created using HTML,CSS and BOOTSTRAP.